arnauvb/more-less-box-2/README.md

 Do you want to add to your website a box that expands and contracts when you click on it?

-Just follow the instructions and with this HTML code you will have your very own more-or-less box.
+Follow the instructions behind and with this HTML code you will have your very own more-or-less box.

 To start with, you have to create a JSfiddle account.